Hoi-Jeon/Acoustic-Localization-with-2-Microphones/README.md

 ![BeamFormingThoery](Demo/Theory_BeamForming.png)

-At a given frequency, one only need to calculate a phase difference between two microphones and this phase information can be obtained from the cross-spectrum of two microphone signals.
+At a given frequency, one can calculate a direction of incoming sound based on the phase difference between two microphones and this phase information can be obtained from the cross-spectrum of two microphone signals.

 ![BeamFormingThoery](Demo/Equation_BeamForming.png)